An algorithmic framework for synthetic cost-aware decision making in molecular design: Introduction

-The framework of Bayesian optimization \cite{frazier_tutorial_2018, shahriari_taking_2016, korovina_chembo_2020, pyzer-knapp_bayesian_2018} partially captures the complexity of iterative design cycles and the challenge of prioritizing molecules for testing. \emph{Cost-aware} Bayesian optimization selects experiments based on acquisition scores that aim to balance experimental cost and expected \emph{utility}, which may measure the predicted information gain or the likelihood of finding a compound with superior properties to prior observations \cite{sasena_flexibility_2002, huang_sequential_2006, palizhati_agents_2022, zanjani_foumani_multi-fidelity_2023}.
-However, cost-aware approaches presume a specific numerical cost for each experiment and cannot capture the non-additivity of synthetic costs for a batch of multiple molecules.
+The framework of Bayesian optimization \cite{frazier_tutorial_2018, shahriari_taking_2016, korovina_chembo_2020, pyzer-knapp_bayesian_2018} partially captures the balance of cost and experimental value that is inherent to iterative design cycles.
+However, even cost-aware Bayesian optimization approaches \cite{sasena_flexibility_2002, huang_sequential_2006, palizhati_agents_2022, zanjani_foumani_multi-fidelity_2023} presume a specific numerical cost for each experiment and cannot capture the non-additivity of synthetic costs for a batch of multiple molecules.
 The use of common intermediates and starting materials, parallel library chemistry, and laboratory automation can significantly influence the cost of molecular synthesis.
+Existing algorithms for the downselection of compounds and synthetic routes fail to grasp these effects.
 Methods that appropriately accommodate the value and cost of a hypothetical set of experiments could both accelerate molecular design campaigns and expand the adoption of computer-aided molecular design tools.